1988 NSWRL season: Grand final

 A highly controversial tackle by Terry Lamb put Balmain's in form British import Ellery Hanley out of the game before the 30-minute mark had been reached.
 Hanley staggered off, heavily concussed, with the score at 6–4.
 Under the rules of the time, Hanley was allowed 10 minutes to recover in the head bin.
 If he could not return he would need to be replaced.
 He returned just before half-time and stood, out-of-sorts, on the wing.
 The Bulldogs then ran in a 70-metre try from broken play and went to the break with a lead of 10–8.

 Hanley did not return after half-time and the Bulldogs started to dominate.
 A great Canterbury team try to Michael Hagan sealed the match.
 Bruce McGuire scored Balmain's second try late in the match although the outcome was already clear.
-The match ended on a sentimental note when Gould called the Bulldog's representative star, former captain and 271 game veteran, Steve Mortimer to the sideline.
+The match ended on a sentimental note when Gould called the Bulldogs' representative star, former captain and 271-game veteran, Steve Mortimer to the sideline.
 He was less than fully fit and had his arm heavily padded to protect the wrist he had broken early in the season.
 However Mortimer had been named as a fresh reserve as tribute to his previous club contributions and the match ended with him moving to dummy half and taking the ball up for the last time.